abdelshafei/GhostHuntSimulator/README.md

 Instructions for how to Use the Program Once it is Running:

-    Once the program is run, it will ask the user to enter the names of the hunters, after doing so the simulation will be run and the results will be printed.
+    Once the program is run, it will ask the user to enter the names of the hunters, after doing so the multithreaded-simulation will execut and then finally results will be printed.